Bereavement benefits

 Cohabiting partners can now claim.
 If you were living together as if married but were not married or in a civil partnership, you can claim provided that, when your partner died, you were receiving Child Benefit for a shared child, were entitled to Child Benefit, or were pregnant.
 Eligible cohabiting claimants receive the higher rate.

 The 21-month deadline matters.
 If you claim within three months of the death you receive the full first payment and all 18 monthly payments.
-Claim later and you lose some of the monthly payments.
+Claim between three months and 12 months and you receive the first payment but fewer monthly payments.
+Claim between 12 and 21 months and you lose the first payment but can still get the remaining monthly instalments.
 After 21 months you can no longer claim at all, unless the cause of death was only recently confirmed.
 Call the Bereavement Service on 0800 151 2012 (Monday–Friday, 8am–6pm) or apply online at gov.uk.

 Bereavement Allowance (legacy benefit)